Tory Lanez Sentenced To 10 Years For Megan Thee Stallion Shooting

 Tory Lanez is going to jail.
-The rapper, whose real name is Daystar Peterson, was sentenced on August 8 to a decade behind bars for his role in the 2020 shooting of Megan Thee Stallion.
+The rapper, whose real name is Daystar Peterson, was sentenced on Aug.
+8 to a decade behind bars for his role in the 2020 shooting of Megan Thee Stallion, according to the Associated Press.

-The Canadian artist was convicted in December 2022 on three felony charges.
+The Canadian artist was convicted in December 2022 on three felony charges: assault with a semiautomatic firearm; carrying a loaded, unregistered firearm in a vehicle; discharging a firearm with gross negligence.
 He was found guilty of shooting Megan in the foot after a party in Los Angeles in 2020.
-Charges were 1) assault with a semiautomatic firearm; 2) carrying a loaded, unregistered firearm in a vehicle; and 3) discharging a firearm with gross negligence.
 Prosecutors asked for a 13-year sentence after the conviction.

-Lanez’ sentencing hearing started this week on August 7.
-After a firestorm of media attention, public criticism, and Black Twitter commentary, the decision brings some closure to a case that shed light on domestic abuse and issues surrounding trusting Black women.
+Lanez’ sentencing hearing began Aug.
+7. After a firestorm of media attention, public criticism, and Black Twitter commentary, the decision brings some closure to a case that shed light on domestic abuse and issues surrounding trusting Black women.

 The road to Tony Lanez’ conviction – especially amid the court of public opinion – was bumpy.
-Some Black men – and women- questioned the Grammy winner’s initial statements as if they were at the party.
+Some Black men – and women- questioned the Grammy winner’s initial statements as if they were with her after the party.
 Others laughed and made fun of the incident, siding with Lanez.

 RELATED: Megan Thee Stallion Discusses Her Healing Journey After The Tory Lanez Verdict